jpravetz/epdoc-logger/README.md

 * Add koa middleware (I don't currently have a koa project going, so this may not happen for awhile)
 * More unit tests
 * Document and add unit tests for {@link LogListener}, an object that makes it easier to use log the callback transport in unit tests.
+* Update SOS transport as a general HTTP transport and rename to 'http' transport (beware).

 ## Author

 Jim Pravetz <jpravetz@epdoc.com>
+Includes console colorize code from [Winston](https://github.com/winstonjs/winston).

 ## License